Lija

 Lija (Ħal Lija) is a small village in the Eastern Region of Malta.
 Together with Attard and Balzan, it forms part of Malta's "Three Villages" (It-Tliet Irħula).
 Lija has a baroque parish church and seven other small chapels.
 The parish church is dedicated to Our Saviour.
 Lija became a parish in 1594, after the small community detached itself from the neighbouring town, Birkirkara.
-It has a population of 3,162 as of 2021.
+The population of Lija was 3,785 in July 2024.
+This included 2,098 males and 1,687 females; 2,901 Maltese nationals and 884 foreign nationals.